justkawal/cloc/digital_clock/README.md

 This app is an example of a digital clock.
 It has a light theme and a dark theme.
+It is made with love and creativity for Google.

 <img src='digital.gif' width='350'>